labiraus/grpc-quickstart/README.md

 # grpc-quickstart

-This is a work in progress
+This is a work in progress - on hold as of 2021/06/18 in favour of <https://github.com/labiraus/kata-react>

 ## Intro

 A quickstart guide to grpc based kubernetes microservice development This codebase uses buf to build proto files that it pulls from the git repo and deploy them into each language's application.

-These protobuf files are drawn from the git repo rather than locally because the most common commercial use case for a microservice uses one repo per application rather than a monorepo.
-Whilst there is some stylistic debate between having a central proto repo and having each app's repo hold that app's published api, pulling the committed proto files from a repo supports both and is a feature of the Buf tool
+These protobuf files are drawn from the git repo rather than locally because the most common commercial microservice use case sees one repo per application rather than a monorepo.
+Whilst there is some stylistic debate between having a central proto repo and having each app's repo hold that app's published api, pulling the committed proto files from a repo supports both and is a feature of the Buf tool.
+This is also the most likely path for a futureproof process of transitioning from a JSON to a proto api.

 ## Code Flow